eliranmal/vue-cli-template-dev-server/README.md

 ## overview

-this package provides a watch server to ease the development of [vue-cli custom templates][3].
+this package provides a simple, file-watching server to ease the development of [vue-cli custom templates][3].

 once started, the server will listen to changes in the app template source files (under the `/template` directory). when a change is detected, it will re-compile the template to an output directory, allowing live inspection of the